Durablion/telltrack/PrivacyPolicy_en.md

 Consent, contract, and legitimate interest.

 ## 6. Data Sharing
-We do not sell data.
-Data may be shared with service providers.
+We do not share your data.

 ## 7. Your Rights
 Access, deletion, correction, portability.